Date of Last Update

 Absences without pay for a period of less than one month will be considered as lost time and are subject to the approval of the appointing officer.

 7. Group Life, Medical and Dental Insurance.
-The university will provide coverage for all faculty appointed one-half time or more and their dependents and household members (as defined in plan documents) to the extent of the group insurance policies in effect providing the faculty member's appropriate payments are maintained.
+The university will provide life and dental insurance coverage for all faculty appointed one-half time or more, medical insurance coverage for regular faculty appointed three-quarter time or more, and medical insurance coverage for regular faculty hired prior to July 15, 2016 appointed one-half time or more, and their dependents and household members (as defined in plan documents) to the extent of the group insurance policies in effect providing the faculty member's appropriate payments are maintained.
 The schedule of benefits provided and their cost are described in materials available through the Human Resources Office.

 8. Group Disability.
 All full-time faculty are eligible to participate in the total disability benefits program subject to the provisions of the master contract.
 The benefits provided are described in materials available through the Human Resources Office.